 The AdWords Quality Scoring System already takes several components into account, so before you integrate mobile site speed optimisation into your AdWords strategy it’s important to make sure you’re already optimising the following:

 As this video from our MD Mark Tillison explains, the AdWords Click Through Rate (CTR) plays such a big part in the AdWords Quality Score algorithm, and there are a small handful of crucial methods to increase your campaign CTRs.
-These include – but are not limited to – keyword intent, ad positions and copy, and brand equity.
-Optimising your Click Through Rates can result in more traffic, lower average CPCs and increased sales.
+These include – but are not limited to – keyword intent, ad copy and position, and brand equity.
+Optimising your click-through rates can result in more traffic, lower average CPCs and increased sales.

 Continuously researching for new, more relevant keywords to incorporate into your AdWords campaigns, including long-tail keyword opportunities that can contribute to increasing your overall traffic, is vital to improving your AdWords Quality Score.
 Dividing these keywords into tailored ad groups can also help towards creating more effective ads overall.